ben3636/pi-securenet/README.md

  > This feature is out of beta but needs to be configured manually.
 The file "differential-push" will need to be updated with your IFTT webhook.
 From there, just drop it in /etc/cron.hourly/

+### Device Naming (Discovery Scan Page)
+You can now set custom names for devices so you're never left guessing!
+Do this by visiting PI_IP_ADDRESS/alias.php.
+Throw in the device's MAC address and set a name and the device will show up with the preferred name going forward!

 ## Thoughts for The Future
 * 2FA Implementation
    * Main password for index.html and auto php key push to get to nested pages